StefanHaunsberger/GeneNameGenieJ/README.md

 # Introduction

-The _GeneNameGenieR_ package provides a programmatic interface to the GeneNameGenie Neo4j graph database (GDB).
-The GeneNameGenie Neo4j GDB can either be used as standalone or also as part of miRGIK, in which GeneNameGenieR is fully integrated.
+The _GeneNameGenieJ_ package provides a programmatic interface to the GeneNameGenie Neo4j graph database (GDB).
+The GeneNameGenie Neo4j GDB can either be used as standalone or also as part of miRGIK, in which GeneNameGenie is fully integrated.
-GeneNameGenieR provides functions for translating any general molecular identifier which is supported by Ensembl v91.
+GeneNameGenieJ provides functions for translating any general molecular identifier which is supported by Ensembl.
 Functions include translation to the official gene symbol, retrieving metadata for Ensembl genes and transcripts and translating between different database formats.
-Thereby, providing the source database of the input identifier is optional.
+Thereby, providing the source database of the input identifier is **optional**.

-Moreover GeneNameGeneiR supports 22 different miRBase release versions, with the most recent one from March 2018, miRBase version 22. miRNAs can be translated to the most recent as well as any other supported miRBase version version and metadata, such as sequence, previous identifiers or type, can also be included.
+Moreover GeneNameGeneiJ supports 22 different miRBase release versions, with the most recent one from March 2018, miRBase version 22. miRNAs can be translated to the most recent as well as any other supported miRBase version version and metadata, such as sequence, previous identifiers or type, can also be included.